timebertt/kubernetes-controller-sharding/webhosting-operator/README.md

 ingress.networking.k8s.io/official-698696   nginx   *       172.19.0.2   80      10s
 ```

-Navigate to [localhost:8088/project-foo/homepage](http://localhost:8088/project-foo/homepage) and [localhost:8088/project-foo/official](http://localhost:8088/project-foo/official) in your browser to visit the websites.
+Navigate to http://localhost:8088/project-foo/homepage and http://localhost:8088/project-foo/official in your browser to visit the websites.

+You can also check out the publicly hosted `Websites` at https://webhosting.timebertt.dev/project-foo/homepage and https://webhosting.timebertt.dev/project-foo/official.

 Generate some more samples with:
 ```bash